zhangruixue8080/techcontent/articles/cdn-enus-https-how-to.md

 Subject alternative name (SAN) certificates are also known as unified communication certificates (UCC).
 With SAN SSL certificates, you can add multiple domain names or server names that need protection within the same certificate.
 This feature provides a huge amount of flexibility.
 You can create an SSL certificate that is not only easy to use and install, but it is also more secure than wildcard SSL certificates.
 The certificate is also perfectly suited to your server security requirements.

-For more information about certificate issuers, see the [digicert website](https://www.digicert.com).
+For more information about certificate issuers, see the [Digicert website](https://www.digicert.com).

 The Azure CDN will apply for, install, and maintain the SSL certificate on your behalf.